Dmetrikx/open_bot/README.md

 - See `src/bot.py` for example commands and persona prompts.

 ### Setup for Grok
-To use Grok, you must install `xai-sdk` and set the `XAI_API_KEY` environment variable.
+To use Grok (including for image analysis), you must install `xai-sdk` and set the `XAI_API_KEY` environment variable.
 See requirements.txt for details.